JKerner/parser/README.md

 # Web service for parser of Czech sentences
-Web service is available at http://cloud.ailao.eu:4570/index
+Web service is available at http://cloud.ailao.eu:4570/index All information about Syntaxnet and Czech model from Google can be found here https://github.com/tensorflow/models/tree/master/syntaxnet

 Simple web interface is build with python framework Flask.
 Cherrypy server is used.
 Only one request is services at the time.
 # How to use